Tamworth Youth Refuge

 Tamworth Youth Homelessness Service's main aim is to improve the range of accommodation options for Young People who are homeless or at risk of becoming homeless in the Tamworth Local Government Area (LGA).
 These options are varied and include Crisis Short Term accommodation at the Youth refuge, medium to long term supported accommodation and outreach services to clients in the community to enable them to achieve independence or remain living with their families.

-The Refuge is staffed by a Team Leader who oversees the day to day running of the refuge, 4 Case Managers, 2 Overnight Workers and a number of casual staff.
+The Refuge is staffed by a Manager who oversees the day to day running of the refuge, Case workers, overnight workers and casual staff.

-Referrals to our service can come from service providers, family members, government organisations, Police, Family and Community Service (FaCS) and self referrals.
+Referrals to our service can come from service providers, family members, government organisations, Police, Department of Communities and Justice (DCJ) and self referrals.

-Tamworth Youth Homelessness Service is funded through the SHS (Specialist Homelessness Service) and managed by FaCS (Family & Community Services).
+Tamworth Youth Homelessness Service is funded through the SHS (Specialist Homelessness Service) and managed by DCJ.

 Crisis Accommodation (The Refuge)